Reports from the Field

 Opportunities for artists to travel are more abundant than ever—an international art fair or biennial seems to be under way at any given moment.
 Yet while these global meeting grounds provide valuable opportunities for the international art community, artists rarely find the time to connect their travel to their own practice in a meaningful way.
 Creative Time’s Global Residency Program, initiated in 2010, was designed to enable artists to step off the treadmill of exhibition making and into the world to explore a burning question that cannot be fully pursued in the studio.
-Unlike the traditional residency, which gives artists a place to retreat from the world, we invite artists to engage deeply with communities and locations across the globe, seeking answers to their questions, inspiring new directions in their practice, and making a meaningful contribution to a local community.
+Unlike traditional residencies, which provide a place for artists to retreat from the world, Creative Time’s Global Residency sends artists out into the world, enabling them to immerse themselves in places where they can seek answers to the

 In its pilot season, Creative Time Global Residencies were awarded to six artists: Sanford Biggers, K8 Hardy, Emily Jacir, Maya Lin, Walid Raad, and Swoon.
 This season, seven artists have been selected for Residencies.
 Theaster Gates will travel to Haiti; Andrea Geyer to Australia; Suzanne Lacy to Colombia and Ecuador; Lisi Raskin to Vietnam and Afghanistan; Duke Riley to various sites in Africa; and Mika Tajima to Ahmedabad and Bangalore, India.
 Naeem Mohaiemen began his travels with a trip to Bangladesh in 2012 and hopes to continue his work in the Netherlands in 2013.